Anastasia Titov, January 2004, on a pilgrimage to the Holy Land

 I am basing the following on things I have pieced together over the years... if I have remembered something wrong, I hope someone will correct me, and that others will help me to flesh out this story.

 Anastasia was born just as the world was entering World War I. She grew up in Harbin, China, where a large number of Russians had fled in the wake of the Bolshevik Revolution.
 In Harbin, these Russians recreated the best aspects of pre-revolutionary Russian culture.
 Anastasia was very well educated, was multilingual, but most of all, she grew up in a world that centered around the Church.
-When there was a feast of the Church, the first week of Lent, or Holy Week, school’s and businesses were closed, and the people were in Church… for all the services, which during the first week of Lent, for example, means about 10 hours of services.
+When there was a feast of the Church, the first week of Lent, or Holy Week, school’s and businesses were closed, and the people were in Church… for all the services, which during the first week of Lent, for example, means about 10 hours of services... a day.

 Unfortunately, the life that made her into the Christian lady that she became did not remain peaceful.
 World War II began with the Japanese invasion of China, and during this war her first husband was shot by Japanese soldiers.
 She moved from Harbin to Shanghai, where she worked in the administrative offices of St. John of Shanghai.
 (I use to say that she had been his secretary, but she corrected me and said that a bishop does not have a woman as his secretary – that is a position usually held by a priest.
 She told me I should say she was on his clerical staff.
 She was a lady, in the fullest sense of the term, and such proprieties were very important to her.)
 It was during this time that she came to know and love St. John.